A Complementary Approach to Incorrectness Typing: A Functional Programming Language

 \begin{definition}[Terms and Patterns] Assume a denumerable set of term variables $x$, $y$, $z$ and a denumerable set of atoms $\atom{a}$, $\atom{b}$, $\atom{c}$ including the distinguished atoms $\atom{true}$ and $\atom{false}$.
 The patterns of the language, typically $p$, $q$ are:

 Patterns are required to be \emph{linear} in the sense that each variable occurs in $p$ at most once.

 The \emph{terms} of the language, typically $M$, $N$, $P$, $Q$, are defined by the following grammar.
-Here, $\pn{n}$ denotes the numeral for integer $n$, the symbol $\binOpPrim{}{}$ represents any reasonable choice of binary operations on integers, e.g. $+$, $-$, $*$, and $\relOpPrim{}{}$ any reasonable choice of binary relations on integers, e.g. $\leq$, $=$ and so on.
+Here, $\pn{n}$ denotes the numeral for integer $n$, the symbol $\binOpPrim{}{}$ represents any reasonable choice of binary operations on integers, e.g. $+$, $-$, $*$, and $\relOpPrim{}{}$ any reasonable choice of binary relations on integers.

 The patterns $p_1,\,\ldots,\,p_k$ in a match expression are required to be \emph{disjoint}, that is, a given term will match at most one.
 We consider terms identified up to renaming of bound variables and adopt the usual conventions regarding their treatment.
 The set of free variables of a term $M$ is written $\fv(M)$.
 A term with no free variables is said to be \emph{closed}.